-Numerical models of meteorological and oceanographic phenomena.
+Numerical models of atmospheric and oceanic phenomena.
 Finite difference techniques for solving elliptic and hyperbolic equations, linear and nonlinear computational instability.
-Filtered and primitive equation prediction models.
-Energetics.
+Barotropic and primitive equation prediction models.
 Sigma coordinate.
-Objective analysis, initialization and four-dimensional data assimulation as time permits.
-PRE-REQUISITES: MR 4322, MA 3232.
+Objective analysis and initialization.
+Moisture and heating as time permits.
+PRE-REQUISITES: MR 4322 and MA 3232.